Fresh Lemon Dijon Vinaigrette

 I never buy salad dressings.
 Making your own is SO easy and will save you A) a ton of cash and B) from having a graveyard of half used salad dressings.
 And the dietitian in me wants to tell you that making your own dressings means you can use extra virgin olive oil, my go-to oil, because commercial dressings never use the stuff.

 Sauces and dressings are the stuff that brings so many plant-based recipes together, adding another layer of flavour.
+And I use this lemon dijon dressing A LOT.
+It gives my herby lentil salad its signature zip!

 Like the saying goes, “What’s a vegan’s favourite food?
 It’s sauce!”